paigek/Secure_Pwd_Reset_Lab/README.md

-This is a test of some functionality
+This is a test of some functionality for Ansible.